 Scratch, Grit, and Shells

-There are 3 essentials that are not considered main feed for your chickens but are needed for laying hens.
+There are three essentials that are not considered main feed for your chickens but are needed for laying hens.
 These are scratch, grit, and shells.

 - Scratch is a cheaper filler food to add in small amounts to your feed.
 It is not nutritionally necessary and can cause harm if fed too much, but it stretches your feed and helps motivate finicky eaters.

-- Grit is little ground-up rocks or pebbles that are needed for birds to consume.
+- Grit is little ground-up rocks or pebbles that birds need to eat.
 The grit stays in the crop and acts as a grinder for the large pieces of food consumed.
 This can prevent things like sour crop and choking.

 - Oyster Shells/Poultry Shells are a necessary additive to layer hens feed.
 They can be mixed in the feed or served separately.
 They replace the calcium the hens lose while laying eggs and are important to egg development and hen health.